 Anyone that’s ever tried to lose a few pounds has had a lapse in motivation along the way.
 Sometimes it’s a temporary road block, and sometimes it permanently derails your goals.
 A one day loss of motivation can evolve into a month long “rest”.
 Once that train derails, it can be hard to get back on track.

 There are some psychological tricks you can use to influence motivation, and form long lasting habits when it comes to weight loss.
+Here’s how to stay motivated on a diet and avoid regaining any lost weight.

 The Power Of Habits